BalajiMittapalli/LLM-based-Rag/README.md

 conda create --name project_env python=3.8
 conda activate project_env

-Step 3: Install Dependencies
+Step 3: Install Required Packages
-Install the required packages listed in requirements.txt. pip install -r requirements.txt
+Install the necessary dependencies listed in the requirements.txt file by running pip install -r requirements.txt

-Step 4: Configure Environment Variables
+Step 4: Set Up Environment Variables
-Create a .env file in the root directory and add your API keys:
+Create a .env file in the root folder and add your API keys.
-# Example .env file
+For example:
 GEMINI_API_KEY=your_gemini_api_key

-Step 5: Run the Flask Backend
+Step 5: Launch the Flask Backend
-Navigate to the flask_app directory and start the Flask server: cd flask_app python app.py
+Navigate to the flask_app directory and start the Flask server by executing: cd flask_app python app.py

 Step 6: Run the Streamlit Frontend
-In a new terminal, navigate to the streamlit_app directory and run the Streamlit app: cd streamlit_app streamlit run app.py
+Open a new terminal, go to the streamlit_app directory, and run the Streamlit app: cd streamlit_app streamlit run app.py

-Step 7: Open the Application
+Step 7: Access the Application
-Open your web browser and go to http://localhost:8501.
-You can now interact with the system by entering your queries.
+Open your browser and visit http://localhost:8501 to interact with the system by entering your queries.